Table of Content

 If you’re attacked, there’s a risk of losing hundreds of thousands of dollars in ransom without any assurance that the attackers will unlock your data.

-The expenses incurred from a ransomware attack may differ based on the attack method used, the volume of data that was encrypted, and the nature of your Business.
+The expenses resulting from a ransomware attack can vary depending on the attack method employed, the amount of encrypted data, and the nature of your business.
 Small Businesses with sparse amounts of data could just have to pay a few hundred dollars to have their data back, whereas major enterprises might have to pay millions of dollars in ransom.

 You could be subject to regulatory fines if sensitive customer data is compromised in the attack – an added financial burden in an already lamentable situation.